heathen00/wfparser3/wfparser3/README.md

 Notes:

+You should refactor how you've defined how Statement extends Comparable.
+Try something like <T extends Statement>
+instead of <Statement>.
+Then perhaps the subclasses could implement Comparable<SubClassOfStatement> or something.
+If it works, do the same for VertexReference and its subclasses.

+The Surface statement's compareTo is, wrong in the sense that unlike all the other statements, its compareTo is NOT sorting according to the order of its parameters.
+This is because the evaluation of the List<VertexReferenceGroup>
+data member is performed by the super class, at the beginning of the Surface compareTo method.
+The correct solution to fix this would be to replace the StatementsUsingVertexReferenceGroupsImp superclass with a package visible class that implements the functionality it contains and replace the inheritance with composition.
+For consistency, you should do this for all Statement classes that are subclasses of StatementsUsingVertexReferenceGroupsImp.

 When implementing the copying of malicious, mutable ensure you also handle those statements that contain complex member data, such as VertexReferenceGroup containing VertexReferences.